 The minor in art history consists of 15 semester hours to include ARTH 175 and 176 and 9 hours above 299.
-INDS 337 and 338 may be counted toward this minor.
 Because no course may be included in a major and a minor, students majoring in Art or Interior Design and minoring in Art History must complete 15 semester hours in ARTH beyond those required for the major.